coin-or-tools/ThirdParty-HSL/README.md

 5. Run `make` to build the HSL library (namestem `coinhsl`).

 6. Run `make install` to install the HSL library and header files.

-## Single-precision codes

-Version 2021.05.05 of the "HSL for Ipopt" packages include single-precision versions of HSL routines.